rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 ```

 However, if it would be allowed for `r` to deviate from that index-order, at
-the cost of always having to specify sequences `n` and `r`, then that sequence
+the cost of always having to specify all the sequences, then sequence `r` may
-may even end up being shorter in length.
-That is because leaf nodes would no
+even end up being shorter in length.
+That is because leaf nodes would no longer
-longer have to be specified.
+have to be specified.

 ```
 a                n := (a,b,c,d,e,f)